uz1org/uz1-python/README.md

 **Can the Python implementation fit inside a QR code?**

-A very important question.
 Yes it can!
-When "minified" and compressed, v0.1 becomes 2,898 bytes which barely fits within the max 2,953 byte quota.
+Just for fun, when "minified" and compressed, v0.1 becomes 2,898 bytes which barely fits within the max 2,953 byte quota.
 Encoded using File2QR on Android.

 <img src="uz1_qr.png" alt="UZ1 QR Code">

 **Let's see some benchmarks:**

 Coming soon.
-Will be published on [uz1.org](http://www.uz1.org/) once the homepage is built.
+Examples will be shown where UZ1 is effective and not effective.
+Will be published on [uz1.org](http://www.uz1.org/) once finalized.

 ## License: